 CHAPTER FIVE - GODFATHER OF THE UNDERWORLD

 Caden was trying not to panic.
-As he brushed past clusters of people talking about what had happened, his throat felt like it was closing up with anxiety.
+As he brushed past clusters of people talking about what had happened between him and Valerius, his throat felt like it was closing up with anxiety.

-“ … is the white dragon here to challenge King Valerius …”
+The young man's companion was speaking, “ … is the White Dragon here to challenge King Valerius …”

 People died?
 Oh, my God!
 I’ve got to get out of here!
 I’ve got to get home!
 And then I can forget all this!